journalprivacyconfidentiality/jpc-docs/sop/SOP-latex.md

 Adding files can be done through drag-and-drop on Github.

 Caution: you need to retain the directory structure!
 Do not drag-and-drop the ZIP file, only its contents.
+From the ZIP file, unzip and move only the following: the tmpl-images folder jpc.cls jpsfinal.cls

 ## Step 3
 Create a  linked Overleaf v2 document